Costi Ioniță: Career

 In the late 2000s, Costi extended his act in the Balkans and Middle East, achieving success in Turkey and Saudi Arabia with the song Ca la Amsterdam ("Like in Amsterdam"), a tune included in the 2010 compilation issued by Café del Mar.
-He also launched several hits in Bulgaria, in collaboration with local turbo-folk singers.
+He also launched several hits in Bulgaria, in collaboration with local pop-folk singers, including the duo Sahara with Andrea.

-In July 2007, he launched a music channel, Party TV, and in October that year his company received licence for another two music TV channels, one of them, Mynele TV, dedicated to promoting manele.
+On 28 June 2007, he launched a music channel, Party TV, broadcasting party music, and in October that year his company received licence for another two music TV channels, one of them, Mynele TV, dedicated to promoting manele.
+Mynele TV was launched on 1 July 2008, just 3 days earlier after the first anniversary of Party TV.
+MusiKlub was launched on 20 November 2009, broadcasting club music.
+Party TV was closed at the end of 2011, due to remaining without a license.
+MusiKlub was closed on 26 February 2015.
+Mynele TV was closed on 10 March 2015, due to remaining without a license.

 Since 2008, Costi has acted as producer and songwriter for the pop rock girl band Blaxy Girls.
 In 2009, he reached the finals of the Romanian selection for the Eurovision Song Contest with three songs he composed, one sung by himself, one by Blaxy Girls, and the third by another group, IMBA.

 In 2015, Costi became internationally known with the Faydee Sonita song "Habibi (I Need Your Love)" that was credited to Shaggy, Mohombi, Faydee and Costi.
 A revamped version with a title change to "I Need Your Love" credited to Shaggy featuring Mohombi, Faydee and Costi became a hit on various U.S. dance charts and reached #66 on the Billboard Hot 100.
 It also peaked at #36 on the UK Singles Chart.
 The song has also charted on many European charts including official singles charts in Austria, Belgium, France, Germany and the Netherlands and also gained great popularity in the Middle East.

+He was chosen to dub Gambit voice in the animated series- X Men.